jichang/unionpdf/docs/engines/engines.webworkerengine._constructor_.md

 ## WebWorkerEngine.(constructor)

-Constructs a new instance of the `WebWorkerEngine` class
+Create an instance of WebWorkerEngine, it will create a worker with specified url.

 **Signature:**